dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 $ ng new madlibs --style=scss
 ```

 A new Angular project called `madlibs` will be generated with SCSS support.
-To start the app's server, navigate into the new project folder and run the serve command like so:
+To start the app's server, navigate into the new project folder and run the `serve` command like so:

 ```bash
 $ cd madlibs
 $ ng serve
 ```

-The app will run at `http://localhost:4200` and looks like this in the browser:
+The app will run at `http://localhost:4200` and should look something like this in the browser:

 ![new Angular app works](https://cdn.auth0.com/blog/madlibs/app-works.jpg)

 ### Add Bootstrap and Annyang From CDN

-We'll add [Bootstrap v4-alpha](https://v4-alpha.getbootstrap.com/) for CSS styling and [annyang](https://github.com/TalAter/annyang) for speech recognition using CDNs.
+We'll add [Bootstrap](https://v4-alpha.getbootstrap.com/) for CSS styling and [Annyang](https://github.com/TalAter/annyang) for speech recognition using CDNs.

+> **Note:** This tutorial uses an alpha version of Bootstrap v4, latest available at the time of writing.
+If a newer v4 release is available at the time of reading, please feel free to upgrade and make changes as necessary to the CSS in your app.

 Open your app's `index.html` file and add the following CDN links to the document `<head>`: